SlicerMorph/Tutorials/Animator/README.md

 16. Click Edit for CameraRotationAction and adjust the axis of rotation, as well as the speed.
 For example, if your animation length is set to 5 seconds, and you would like to complete a full 360 spin during this time, set the rotation rate to 72 degrees per second.
 <img src="Rotations.png">

+### Exporting the Animations
+Select one of the rendering preset sizes (from 160x120 to 3820x2160) as **Animation Size**, the output file and format, and the hit **Export**.
+If you encounter an error about FFMPEF library, make sure that it is correctly installed (e.g., check the FFMPEG executable path specified in `ScreenCapture` module under Advanced tab).

+Alternatively, you can output the result of your animation as a sequence of rendered frames, which gives you more control over post-processing of the output (e.g., you can import the sequence into video maker software, enhance contrast, change the timing or add text, music/speech, etc).
+Once you are satisfied with the animation you created in `Animator`, go to `Screen Capture` module.
+Change the Animation mode setting to _sequence_.
+Check the other settings, and click **Capture**.